-A Medical Leave of Absence (MLOA) should be considered if completing your undergraduate course work is not possible due to health- related matters.
+A Medical Leave of Absence (MLOA) should be considered if a pause in academic coursework may be helpful due to health- related matters.
 A medical leave of absence is an opportunity to receive appropriate treatment and engage in self-reflection.
-Duke University hopes that all students will receive effective treatment and apply to return for the purpose of degree completion.
+Duke University hopes that all students will receive effective treatment and apply to return when ready.

 Students who take a medical leave of absence should prioritize their heath needs.
 Duke encourages students to take adequate time for transition, diagnosis, treatment, and stabilization so that the student can return to Duke from a position of strength and without additional interruptions in their degree pursuit.
 The time away may vary from student-to-student.
 To initiate the returns process, students submit application materials according to established procedures and deadline dates applicable to their desired return term and separation category.
 Duke will review the application materials and make return decisions based on the standards set forth in those procedures.
 Students who take a medical leave are not required to return by an exact term date.
 If your time away exceeds two years, please contact your academic dean to share your intentions.